Tourism (General Provisions) (Jersey) Order 1990

 (i) are of solid and substantial construction and in good repair, and

-(ii) subject to paragraph (2), are part of a single building or a series of internally linked buildings.
+(ii) subject to paragraph (2), are part of a single building or a series of buildings in close proximity to each other.

-(b) the premises are suitably constructed or adapted for the lodging of persons in private rooms or apartments and for the provision and service of –
+(b) the premises are suitably constructed or adapted for the lodging of persons in private rooms or apartments, and for the provision and service of food and drink if offered;

 (c) the premises are suitably designed or properly adapted for hotel purposes;